atowey-uchi/CAPP30239_FA22/week_03/README.md

+# WEEK 3 PROJECT 1: BAR CHART

+##  Homework.HTML and Homework.JS form a practice bar chart of Library Visits in January 2022

+This code creates a chart comparing for library visits in January 2022 across various library branches in Chicago.

+---
+# WEEK 3 PROJECT 2: FINAL PROJECT DATA

-## Final Project Topic:
-# How did the COVID 19 Pandemic Affect How Where We Go, How We Get There, and How This Affects Air Quality and Pollution?
+## Final Project Topic:  How did the COVID 19 Pandemic Affect How Where We Go, How We Get There, and How This Affects Air Quality and Pollution?

 ### Data source 1:
 ## Trips By Distance